stephenreid321/lumen/README.md

 * Flexible digest engine
 * Events calendar
 * Daily summaries of news stories tweeted by group members via news.me integration
-* Geographically-aware lists feature for maintaining lists of venues, contacts etc
+* Maps of people, organisations etc

 Lumen is written in Ruby using the [Padrino](http://padrinorb.com/) framework.
 It was originally created for the [New Economy Organisers Network](http://neweconomyorganisersnetwork.org/) (hosted by the [New Economics Foundation](http://neweconomics.org/)) who kindly agreed to open source the project and continue to sponsor its development.